-If additional sensors are required, input expanders can be used, such as E888.
+If additional sensors are required, input expanders can be used e.g. E888, VIM.
 Sensors can be connected to the expander inputs and communicate via either RS232 or CAN.
-See Configuring Communications
+See Configuring Communications.

 Outputs

 Auxiliary Outputs are used to control various vehicle functions e.g.